Guilherme-CA-Dias/knowledge-poc/README.md

 ### Contacts Example

-The template includes a complete example of importing and managing users from an external application:
+The template includes an example of importing and managing contacts from an external application:

 - Contact data model and TypeScript types
 - API routes for contact import and retrieval